joshflugel/Vorsprung-One/README.md

 # Vorsprung-One
+This is martian rover simulator for Android called "Vorsprung One", which means advantage or lead, in German.
-Mars Rover simulator for Android.
-CLEAN Tech stack: Kotlin, Jetpack Compose, MVVM, Hilt, Coroutines and Monad functional programming.
+CLEAN Tech stack: Kotlin, Jetpack Compose Material3, MVVM, Dependency injection with Hilt, Flows, Coroutines and Monad functional programming.